mautic/user-documentation/docs/contributing/contributing.rst

 You can familiarize yourself with the Mautic contribution process by reviewing the list of **issues** on the :xref:`Mautic Docs issues` section.
 These issues have a relatively limited scope.

 After you have selected an issue on the :xref:`Mautic Docs issues` page, follow the below steps:

- 1. Add a comment indicating that you would like to own the ticket.
+#.
+Add a comment indicating that you would like to own the ticket.
 This is to avoid conflicts with others also working on the issue.
- 2. After a Mautic administrator assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
+#.
+After an adminstrator assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
- 3. Submit a pull request, and the Mautic administrator will review your changes.
+#.
+Once you submit a pull request, an admin reviews your changes.

 Creating an Issue or Proposing Changes
 *************************************

 You can create an issue or propose changes by following these steps:

-1. Create a new GitHub issue associated with the relevant repository and propose your change there.
+#.
+Create a new GitHub issue associated with the relevant repository and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
-2. The submitted issue will be reviewed by the Mautic administrator.
+#.
+A Mautic team member reviews all submitted issues.
-3. If the Mautic administator approves the issue you may start working on the task
+#.
+Once approved, you may start working on the issue.

 Different Methods of Contributing Changes